Variant Effect Predictor FAQ

 Could not connect to database homo_sapiens_core_63_37 as user anonymous using [DBI:mysql:database=homo_sapiens_core_63_37;host=ensembldb.ensembl.org;port=5306] as a locator: Unknown MySQL server host 'ensembldb.ensembl.org' (2) at $HOME/src/ensembl/modules/Bio/EnsEMBL/DBSQL/DBConnection.pm line 290. -------------------- EXCEPTION -------------------- MSG: Could not connect to database homo_sapiens_core_63_37 as user anonymous using [DBI:mysql:database=homo_sapiens_core_63_37;host=ensembldb.ensembl.org;port=5306] as a locator: Unknown MySQL server host 'ensembldb.ensembl.org' (2)

-A: By default the VEP script is configured to connect to the public MySQL server at ensembldb.ensembl.org.
-Occasionally the server may break connection with your script, which causes this error.
+By default VEP is configured to connect to the public MySQL server at ensembldb.ensembl.org.
+Occasionally the server may break connection with your process, which causes this error.
 This can happen when the server is busy, or due to various network issues.
 Consider using a local copy of the database, or the caching system.

 Yes - see the documentation for a few different ways to get the VEP running on Windows.